mwanji/humpty/README.md

 ### options

-Optional, processor-specific settings.
+Optional.
+A table of processor-specific settings.
 The name to use is in each processor's documentation.

 ````toml
 [options.bootstrap_less]